-A Beginner's Guide: Exclusion Zone Water Part 2.
-Myths Busted.
+A Beginner's Guide to Exclusion Zone Water, Part 2: Myths Busted.

 At DIVINIA we get tons of questions from customers who come across a lot of misinformation while on their paths of discovery.
-Steven Sedlmayr, our CEO, is not only the inventor of our patented purification technology but it also our resident scientist.
-His interests lay in the realm of research, and personally collaborating with Dr. Pollack and the late Dr. Roy to study water is one of his many accomplishments.
+Steven Sedlmayr, our founder, is not only the inventor of our proprietary purification technology but is also our resident scientist.
+His interests lie in the realm of research, and personally collaborating with Dr. Pollack and the late Dr. Roy to study water is one of his many accomplishments.
 As a leading mind in water research, Steven gets many questions from inquiring minds as to why or why not its imperative we drink good, beneficial h2o - in particular, DIVINIA.
 Below are busted myths about water, listed from the least rampant to the most.

 5. Alkaline/Kangan water is structured water.